In the early morning of 5 September 1986 a severe fire swept

 The fire

-On the night of the incident, there were 113 guests in
+On the night of the incident, there were 113 guests

-alarm.
+by the fire alarm.
 He immediately took the lift to

-the first storey reception area where he was greeted by
+the first storey reception area where he was greeted

 The fire brigade in Kristiansand did receive a telephone